On-Premises Deployment¶

 - Generate a new service key

-- Restart services to pick up new key
+.env/ Secrets) - Restart services to pick up the new key

 - Revoke the old key